life-itself/tao/onboarding/README.md

 When you set up systems, try to pick usernames that will be easy for others to remember (e.g. using your first and last name is ideal).

-* Gravatar -- https://gravatar.com. **You need to this before anything else so your Gravatar is used on the other accounts you create.**
+* Gravatar -- https://gravatar.com. **You need to do this before anything else so your Gravatar is used on the other accounts you create.**
 	* To be able to create a Gravatar, you have to create a WordPress account first.
 	* You can then create a Gravatar so that your profile picture will show up automatically on your profile on other systems.
 	* When you create your Gravatar, add your Life Itself email and *all* the email(s) you will use on other accounts.